Following system colour scheme Selected dark colour scheme Selected light colour scheme

 UCS-2 and UCS-4 use the native byte order.

 requested_formats can be a single format or a bitwise combination of the formats in the table above.
-On success, the returned format will be set to a single one of the requested flags.
+On success, the returned format will be set to a single one of the requested formats.

 Note that future versions of Python may introduce additional formats.